gshipley/summitlab14/Chapters/04-VerifyInstall.md

 ##**Rebooting the hosts**

-Congratulations, you have just installed OpenShift Enterprise 2.0!
-However, before preceding any further in the lab manual we need to verify that the installation was successful.
+Congratulations!
+You have just installed OpenShift Enterprise 2.0.
+However, before preceding any further in the lab manual, we need to verify that the installation was successful.
 There are a couple of utilities that we can use to help with this task.
 The first thing we want to check is that everything was installed and configured correctly to ensure that all services will be present after a reboot of the hosts.
 To ensure that all services are started in the correct order, reboot the broker host first.
 SSH to your broker host and enter in the following command.

 **Note:** Perform the following command on the broker host.

 	# shutdown -r now

 After issuing this command, it is normal and expected that your SSH session to the broker host will be closed.
-Once your sessions has closed, wait a minute to allow time for the system to restart and then SSH in to the broker host again.
-After you have verified that the broker host has been rebooted and able to accept SSH connections, it is safe to reboot the node host.
+Once your session has closed, wait a minute to allow time for the system to restart, and then SSH in to the broker host again.
+After you have verified that the broker host has been rebooted and is able to accept SSH connections, it is safe to reboot the node host.

 SSH to your node host and enter in the following command: